HarryMumford/Kernowave-next-js/README.md

 npm install
 npm run dev
 ```

 ## Future development

-I am currently working on deploying the app using Electron and Heroku and using axios to mock api swell and wind conditions.
+I am currently working on deploying the app using Vercel and Heroku and using axios to mock api swell and wind conditions.